 It’s not uncommon for the wind to play the leading role when you visit Marker Wadden.
 Prepare for some sand blasting.
 It’s for a reason that the western part (which suffers most from the wind) of the island has a stone rim or border.
 The rest is sand.
 Within the borders 7 layers of sediment have been applied already.

 More islands will be added where Natuurmonumenten aims to create 10.000 hectares (10 times the current size) of new land.
 It’s totally worth it.
 Birds that had left our country now return.
 Lots of fish spawn here.
 New plants and insects have found the place and thrive.
-Researches have counted 170 bird and 120 plant species.
+Researches already counted 170 bird and 120 plant species.
 On this small piece of land only!

 Trees will be banned from the island, as that will attract again different birds (the ones we already find on land).
 Same goes for the fox and the rat – no way they will ever set foot on the island.
 Fingers crossed.